decentraland/adr/content/ADR-284-private-voice-chat.md

 #### Ending a private voice chat through the Social Service

-Ending a private voice chat is done by performing the `EndPrivateVoiceChat` RPC call with the call id of the voice chat.
+Ending a private voice chat is done by performing the `EndPrivateVoiceChat` RPC call to the Social Service with the call id of the voice chat.
 A voice chat can be ended at any state by any of the participants, but the callee should use the reject operation if they want to reject a private voice chat.
-This process will result in the caller will be notified through the updates subscription mechanism mentioned in the _Subscribing private voice chats updates_ section with the call id that is being terminated.
+This process will result in the caller being notified through the subscription's updates mechanism mentioned in the [_Subscribing private voice chats updates_](#Subscribing-private-voice-chats-updates) section with the call id that is being terminated.

 This RPC call can be used in two different states of a private voice chat: